IremErturk/dtc-de-capstone-project/iac/README.md

 2. Seperate service accounts and permissions..
 2. Automate service account creation ? -> How to access service account keys in github actions
 3. Is it possible to create terraform-state bucket in advance
+4. github actions, seperate gcp and terraform setup in different jobs?

 # Resources: